 Status Aggregometer Ready 1.

-The status bar gives a brief de
+The status bar give The status bar gives a brief desc ription of each command

-The status bar gives a brief description of each command and shows the status of the Aggregometer.
+and shows the status of the Age

-- CLOSE ALL Close all open test documents.
+CLOSE ALL - Close all open test documents.
 Available only in Document Menu.
-This command closes all open test documents, prompting the user if the test has not been saved. - CASCADE Arrange the windows so that they overlap.
+This command closes all open test documents, prompting the user if the test has not been saved.

+- CASCADE Arrange the windows so that they overlap.
 Available only in Document Menu.
 This command will cause all the currently open files to overlap each other.
 They are overlapped in a cascading fashion so that the title bars of each window can be seen by the operator.
 The active window is always placed on top. - TILE Arrange the windows in non-overlapping tiles.
 Available only in Document Menu.
 This command will cause all the currently open files to be arranged as individual tiles on the monitor.
 The active window is indicated by a highlighted title bar.